UTF-EBCDIC

-UTF-EBCDIC is a character encoding capable of encoding all 1,112,064 valid character code points in Unicode using one to five one-byte (8-bit) code units (in contrast to a maximum of four for UTF-8).
+UTF-EBCDIC is a character encoding capable of encoding all 1,112,064 valid character code points in Unicode using 1 to 5 bytes (in contrast to a maximum of 4 for UTF-8).
 It is meant to be EBCDIC-friendly, so that legacy EBCDIC applications on mainframes may process the characters without much difficulty.
 Its advantages for existing EBCDIC-based systems are similar to UTF-8's advantages for existing ASCII-based systems.
 Details on UTF-EBCDIC are defined in Unicode Technical Report #16.